Large Language Models for Multi-Robot Systems: A Survey: LLMs for Multi-robot Systems

 \subsection{Human Intervention}

-In MRS, LLMs typically focus on executing tasks based on human-provided instructions, emphasizing the interpretation of instructions and autonomous task completion.
+In MRS, LLMs typically focus on executing tasks under human-provided instructions, emphasizing instruction interpretation and autonomous task completion.
 Once the instructions are delivered, human involvement is often minimized.
 However, emerging research explores scenarios that require continuous interaction between LLMs and humans, emphasizing cooperation, decision-making, or external observation throughout task execution.
 These studies highlight the potential for dynamic human intervention to address unexpected challenges, refine task strategies, or ensure safety in critical applications.
 By enabling iterative human-robot collaboration, such approaches enhance the adaptability and reliability of LLM-driven MRS. The simplest form of human-robot interaction is demonstrated by Lakhnati \etal~\cite{lakhnati_exploring_2024}, where robots operate in a straightforward cycle: receiving a human command, executing the corresponding task, reporting the completion status, and awaiting the next instruction.
 Building on this, Lykov \etal~\cite{lykov_llm-mars_2023} introduced the LLM-MARS framework, which enables humans to inquire about each robot's current state and task progress at any time.
-In this system, both response generation and task execution are handled by a single LLM, enhanced with distinct LoRA adapters for efficiency.
-Hunt \etal~\cite{hunt2024conversational} proposed a more interactive approach, requiring human approval before executing any plan generated through LLM-driven discussions.
+In this system, both response generation and task execution are handled by a single LLM, augmented with distinct LoRA adapters to improve efficiency.
+Hunt \etal~\cite{hunt2024conversational} proposed an interactive approach that requires human approval before executing any plan generated through LLM-driven discussions.
 If the proposed plan is deemed unreasonable, the human supervisor can provide feedback, prompting the LLMs to refine their approach through further dialogue.
 Ahn \etal~\cite{ahn_vader_2024} introduced the VADER system, further enhancing human involvement.
 When a robot encounters a task-related issue, it posts a request for assistance on the Human-Robot Fleet Orchestration Service (HRFS), a shared platform accessible to both human operators and robotic agents.
 Any agent or human can respond to the request, and once the issue is resolved, the robot resumes its task.
-Li \etal~\cite{li2025hmcf} introduced HMCF, which integrates LLM-driven multi-robot coordination with human oversight.
-Their framework mitigates hallucination via human verification, significantly improving task success rates and providing robust zero-shot generalization capabilities in diverse robotic tasks.
+Li \etal~\cite{li2025hmcf} introduced HMCF, an approach that integrates LLM-driven multi-robot coordination with human oversight.
+Their framework mitigates hallucinations through human verification, significantly improving task success rates and providing robust zero-shot generalization across diverse robotic tasks.
 These examples illustrate the varying degrees of human involvement in LLM-driven MRS, ranging from simple command execution to active collaboration and dynamic problem-solving.